10 days of struggle: Inside Biden’s early coronavirus vaccine effort

 Yet as the administration works to get up to speed, the challenges it faces are mounting, experts say.

-Christopher Murray, the director of the University of Washington’s Institute for Health Metrics and Evaluation, said the three major hurdles facing the Biden team are increasing the rate of vaccinations, working to track and halt the new virus variants, and making sure that Americans who have been vaccinated do not overreact and engage in risky behavior.
+Christopher Murray, director of the University of Washington’s Institute for Health Metrics and Evaluation, said the three major hurdles facing the Biden team are increasing the rate of vaccinations, working to track and halt the new virus variants, and making sure that Americans who have been vaccinated do not overreact and engage in risky behavior.

 After several months, Murray said, the administration should be able to begin vaccinating people at a rate of 3 million a day — roughly the rate of seasonal flu vaccinations.